-Any scholar failing to meet minimum academic standards in his/her courses, or participating in academic dishonesty, as determined by the Director of Options Learning, may be placed on academic probation.
+Any scholar failing to meet minimum academic standards in his/her courses, or participating in academic dishonesty, as determined by the Program Director, may be placed on academic probation.
 Scholars on academic probation will be expected to participate in academic interventions as determined by their teacher or director.
 Scholars on academic probation may not be permitted to attend field trips or participate in scholar clubs until off academic probation.